RNTPX/GodmodeONE/README.md

 - Supports Xbox One, Xbox One S & X, and Xbox Series S & X consoles.
 - Allows for external apps to run without Dev Mode.
 - Allows for custom themes.
-- Allows for bootable media to be loaded.
+- Allows for bootable media to be loaded and installed.
 - Allows for custom patches.
+- Allows for UWP apps.

 ## Requirements
  - A 32GB or more USB Flash Drive formatted as FAT32